Rubzio/styleguides/clean-abap/CleanABAP.md

 This is an anti-pattern since:
 - It contains unreachable code.
 - It tests a condition which can never be true for equality.
+- It bears a risk that nobody will change message number inside it, making where-used results inaccurate.

 ### Return Codes